 With a coalition of ex-Muslims and activists, she organized the first ever "ExMuslim Awareness Month" in 2022, an event now in its fourth year.
 She volunteers with the Ex-Muslims International coalition and is a 2025-2027 Borgenicht Fellow.

-Mohammed was afraid of idolatory at the time he was forcing everyone around him to become Muslim.
-And now, in the 21st century, some Muslims have taken the "no drawings of Mo or people" rule way too far.
 One of the unfortunate downsides to this artistic restriction in Islam is that Muslims end up taking away a child's curiosity and imagination to dream and create with a sense of humanity, while restricting adults to never explore art to its fullest glory.
 Heck, it's even caused Muslims to enact violence to defend aniconism in Islam (i.e. Charlie Hebdo).

 Narrated Said bin Abu Al-Hasan: